tinkercademy-bootcamp/chat-project-Aryakrish05/exercise-1/README.md

 - When is it better to use a pointer?
 - When is it better to use a reference?
 - What is the difference between `std::string` and a C-style string?

 - What type is a C-style string?
+  - It is an array of characters terminated with a null character '\0'.
 - What happens when you iterate a pointer?
 - What are the most important safety tips to know when using pointers?
+  - We should ensure that the pointer is actually pointing to a valid memory location before dereferencing it
+  - Memory allo
 ## Learn Basics of Creating a C++ Project in Your IDE

 - How do you compile and run your project in your IDE?